 The culture at The Nerdery is experimental in that there is a lot of learning from successes and failures because employees are positioned to explore technological innovation to build solutions for clients built around feedback loops and iterative approaches.

 The culture is also great at sharing power: systematically, leaders encourage conversations across the hierarchy to build trust and distribute leadership throughout the organization.
-For example, Mindmeld is a bimonthly meeting joined virtually where the executive team demonstrates transparency by sharing numbers with staff.
+For example, Mindmeld is a bimonthly meeting that joined virtually where the executive team demonstrates transparency by sharing numbers with staff.
 Just after Mindmeld is Hungry Minds, a town hall-style forum where employees can ask questions directly to upper management.
 Both take place in the Luke J. Bucklin “Nerditorium” Hall, a venue that also hosts a happy hour-style social event called BottleCap every Friday afternoon.
 During BottleCap, free beer flows from kegerators while development teams share a bit about their current projects.

 Ziksana: What is the relationship between play and productivity at The Nerdery?
 Is there ever an imbalance?

 Mark Hurlburt: The relationship between play and productivity is a dynamic dance toward balance, a moving target.
-There is latitude given to individuals who are treated as adults when given liberty to decide how to their spend time between client time, internal projects, and administrative tasks.
+There is latitude given to individuals who are treated as adults when given liberty to decide how to spend time between client time, internal projects, and administrative tasks.
 In any given week there are people who are working late or even overnights.
 There can be bonding that happens during these intense work times, but if you’re not careful you can drive people away.

 The trick is focusing the people managers on the care, wellbeing, and mental sanctity of employees so that nobody is in crunch time indefinitely – so that there is always sight of the light at the end of the tunnel.